Block H DCP Amendment and Planning Agreement (16 Burroway Road and part 5 Footbridge Boulevard, Wentworth Point)

 16 Burroway Road and part of 5 Footbridge Boulevard, commonly known as ‘Block H’, is one of the remaining undeveloped parcels in Wentworth Point.
 The landowner also refers to the site as “Bennelong Cove”.

 On 20 December 2024, the DPHI’s Planning Secretary issued a new delegation making the City of Parramatta Council the relevant planning authority for the Homebush Bay West Development Control Plan.
-This decision means Council is the authority responsible for reviewing and endorsing the DCP.
+This decision meant Council was the authority responsible for reviewing and endorsing the DCP.

 Background